Amplifier wire gauge chart

 Let us help you get what you need

 Now that you have some idea of how much amp wiring you need, shop our selection of amplifier wiring and accessories.
 We have amp wiring kits, distribution blocks, and everything else you need.
-And if you have any questions about putting together a shopping list, contact our advisors via phone or chat — the info is at the top of this page.
-If you want to learn more about amplifier installation, read our amplifier installation guide
+And if you have any questions about putting together a shopping list, contact our advisors via phone or chat.
+If you want to learn more about amplifier installation, read our Amplifier Installation Guide.